Department of Biology

 BY 180.
 Introduction to Mycology: How to Grow Gourmet and Medicinal Mushrooms.
 3 Hours.

 Mycology is a scientific discipline that focuses on the study of fungi.
 In this online mushroom cultivation course, we will delve into the fascinating world of mycology, exploring topics such as the growth and cultivation of gourmet (edible) and medicinal (legal) mushrooms, the life cycle and ecology of fungi, and the potential applications of fungi in various industries.
 We will cover the selection and preparation of substrates, the inoculation and incubation of spawn, and the fruiting and harvesting of mushrooms.
 Mushroom cultivation kits will be available for hands-on learning and practice of techniques learned throughout the course.
 The final project will involve the planning and production of edible mushrooms at home.
 This course is designed for students with a background in biology, agriculture, or environmental science, or for anyone with an interest in the cultivation of gourmet and medicinal mushrooms.
+It is appropriate for both Biology majors and non-majors but does not count as a Biology major elective.

 BY 201.
 CAC: Climate Change and the Environment.
 3 Hours.